Virgil Thomson: Early years

 Thomson was born in Kansas City, Missouri.
 As a child he befriended Alice Smith, great-granddaughter of Joseph Smith, founder of the Latter-day Saint movement.
 During his youth he often played the organ in Grace Church, (now Grace and Holy Trinity Cathedral), as his piano teacher was the church's organist.
 After World War I, he entered Harvard University thanks to a loan from Dr. Fred M. Smith, the president of the Reorganized Church of Jesus Christ of Latter Day Saints, and father of Alice Smith.
 His tours of Europe with the Harvard Glee Club helped nurture his desire to return there.

 At Harvard, Thomson focused his studies on the piano work of Erik Satie.
 He studied in Paris on fellowship for a year, and after graduating lived in Paris from 1925 until 1940.
-While studying in Paris he was influenced by several French composers who were members of "Les Six" including: Darius Milhaud, Francis Poulenc, Arthur Honegger, and Georges Auric.
+While studying in Paris he was influenced by several French composers who were members of "Les Six" including: Darius Milhaud, Francis Poulenc, Arthur Honegger, Georges Auric, and Germaine Tailleferre.
 He eventually studied with Nadia Boulanger and became a fixture of "Paris in the twenties".

 In Paris in 1925, he cemented a relationship with painter Maurice Grosser, who was to become his life partner and frequent collaborator.
 Later he and Grosser lived at the Hotel Chelsea, where he presided over a largely gay salon that attracted many of the leading figures in music and art and theater, including Leonard Bernstein, Tennessee Williams, and many others.
-He also encouraged many younger composers and literary figures such as Ned Rorem, Lou Harrison, John Cage, Frank O'Hara, and Paul Bowles.
+He also encouraged many younger composers and literary figures such as Theodor Adorno, Ned Rorem, Lou Harrison, John Cage, Frank O'Hara, and Paul Bowles.
 Grosser died in 1986, three years before Thomson.

 His most important friend from this period was Gertrude Stein, who was an artistic collaborator and mentor to him.
 After meeting Stein in Paris in 1926, Thomson invited her to prepare a libretto for an opera which he hoped to compose.
 Their collaboration resulted in the premier of the groundbreaking composition Four Saints in Three Acts in 1934.
 At the time, the opera was noted for its form, musical content and the portrayal of European saints by an all-black cast.
 Years later in 1947, he collaborated once again with Stein on his provocative opera The Mother of Us All which portrays the life of the social reformer Susan B. Anthony.
 Thomson incorporated musical elements from Baptist hymns, Gregorian chants and popular songs into both scores while demonstrating a restrained use of dissonance.